sphis-Sinco/Orest/PATCHNOTES.md

     - If you have a Pickaxe in the diamond slot
         - you can uncobble cobbled blocks
     - Made with 8 Diamonds and 1 Redstone
+- Diamond Shield
+    - 138% more durable than a regular Shield
+    - Made with 6 Planks (any) and a Diamond